 PhD Recruitment Awards

 McGill participates in a number of inter-departmental/inter-disciplinary training programs.
-Below are details of two of them that are relevant to IPN.
+Below are details of some that are relevant to IPN.
 These programs can be excellent sources of graduate student funding.

 NSERC-CREATE Program in Medical Image Analysis

 "The purpose of the NSERC Collaborative Research and Training Experience (CREATE), industrial stream, is designed to help new researchers transition into the workforce.
 It provides them the opportunities to acquire professional skills and on-the-job experience in industry in tandem with participating in leading-edge research in areas considered to be of top priority for Canada's future."